PaulBraetz/AutoForm/README.md

 ## Installation ##

-Currently, there are multile packages published for generating code based on models:
+Currently, there are multiple packages published for generating code based on models:

 * For model discovery, an attribute collection is provided in the AutoForm.Attributes package.
 * For debug purposes, a json generator is provided in the AutoForm.Json.Analysis package.